-WKFC 105 DECISION MAKING AND PROBLEM SOLVING
+WKFC 105 DECISION MAKING AND PROBLEM SOLVING 1 Unit Lecture: 1 hour

 This course is designed to introduce the participant to decision making and problem solving.
 Emphasis will be placed on decision making and problem solving techniques and steps in the decision making process.
 Grades: P/NP.
 Non Degree Applicable Credit.
 Non-Repeatable.